Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 ### Simulated data
 We simulate 10 trajectories of 3 different Gaussian Processes with different sinusoidal mean operator and a covariance operator coherent with our model (for further details please refer to [report](link)).
-After having conveniently tuned the parameters, our algorithm is able to properly cluster the simulated data with the hyperprior structure.
+After having conveniently tuned the parameters, our algorithm is able to properly cluster the simulated data with the hyperprior structure, as we can appreciate in the following picture.
 ![alt text](https://github.com/Niccolo-Ajroldi/Functional-BNP-clustering/blob/main/pics/GP_ind.png)